lupyuen/lupyuen.github.io/src/arm.md

 1. What happens when we power on PinePhone?
 How does it start the Kernel Image in the microSD Card?

-    Check our these docs for Allwinner A64...
+    Check out these docs for Allwinner A64...

     [__A64 Boot ROM__](https://linux-sunxi.org/BROM#A64)